 Other intestinal diseases of adult sheep may manifest with diarrhea.
-Infection with C perfringens type C (struck, see Enterotoxemia Caused by Clostridium perfringens Types B and C) manifests with abdominal pain, tenesmus, and rapid death.
-Intestinal obstruction due to intestinal accidents occurs sporadically but is usually not seen clinically.
-Sheep with paratuberculosis (see Paratuberculosis) usually show progressive emaciation without diarrhea.
-Progressive emaciation also is the primary sign in adult sheep with intestinal adenocarcinoma, which can be prevalent in certain areas, associated with ingestion of bracken fern (see Bracken Fern Poisoning).
+Infection with C perfringens type C (struck) manifests with abdominal pain, tenesmus, and rapid death.
+Intestinal obstruction occurs sporadically but is usually not seen clinically.
+Sheep with paratuberculosis usually show progressive emaciation without diarrhea.
+Progressive emaciation also is the primary sign in adult sheep with intestinal adenocarcinoma, which can be prevalent in certain areas, associated with ingestion of bracken fern.

 Watery mouth disease is a condition of intensively reared lambs occurring during the first days of life.
 Morbidity in a flock can be as high as 30%, and the mortality rate may exceed 80%.

 Watery mouth disease has been associated with ingestion of gram-negative bacteria, particularly E coli, that survive in the neonatal GI tract and translocate from the gut to the bloodstream.
-The strains involved are K99 antigen negative and regarded normally as nonenteropathogenic and nonenterotoxigenic.
-The resultant bacteremia may be tolerated by the lamb, but >104 colony-forming units/mL are associated with release of free endotoxin, and endotoxic shock develops rapidly.
+The strains involved are F5 (K99) antigen negative and regarded normally as nonenteropathogenic and nonenterotoxigenic.
+The resultant bacteremia may be tolerated by the lamb, but >104 colony-forming units/mL are associated with release of free endotoxin, resulting in endotoxemia and endotoxic shock.

+Watery mouth disease is a clinical diagnosis of which etiology and pathophysiology is not yet confirmed.
+Accordingly, the diagnosis is primarily based on clinical presentation and may be supported by postmortem findings.
 Biochemical and hematologic changes and necropsy findings in lambs affected with watery mouth disease are consistent with endotoxemia and the clinical diagnosis of endotoxic shock.
-Terminally, lambs develop endotoxemia, leukopenia, severe hypoglycemia, lactic acidemia, and metabolic acidosis.
+Terminally, lambs develop endotoxemia, leukopenia, severe hypoglycemia, and lactic acidemia.
 Differential diagnoses include joint ill or navel ill, hypothermia, primary starvation, and infectious enteritis.

 There is no specific treatment for watery mouth disease.
-Parenteral antimicrobial and anti-inflammatory therapy combined with oral rehydration are essential; 50–200 mL of an electrolyte and 5%–10% glucose solution containing a water-soluble antibiotic (neomycin and/or streptomycin) given tid by stomach tube will help maintain hydration and provide energy.
-Systemic antimicrobial therapy with a gram-negative spectrum and anti-inflammatory therapy with NSAIDs or corticosteroids to counteract the effects of endotoxemia should also be administered.
-Purgatives or enemas may help overcome gut stasis and expel the infecting bacteria.
+Hydration must be maintained by offering milk or milk replacer in small amounts in short intervals.
+Systemic antimicrobial therapy with a gram-negative spectrum (eg, amoxicillin with clavulanic acid) and anti-inflammatory therapy with NSAIDs or corticosteroids to counteract the effects of endotoxemia should also be administered.
 Treatment should be continued until signs resolve and the lamb is sucking again.
 Boosting body temperature by external warming may also be required.
 However, such care is time-consuming and expensive and carries no guarantee of success.

-In controlled experiments, a single dose of oral antibiotic given within 2 hr of birth to colostrum-deprived lambs delivered into a contaminated indoor environment was as effective as ewe colostrum in preventing neonatal disease and death in all lambs up to 3 days old, despite the absence of maternal antibodies.
-Thus, antibiotic treatment can provide simple, quick, and inexpensive protection against watery mouth disease and is an attractive option for the busy sheep farmer.
-However, it is important that such treatment be targeted to lambs in the high-risk categories specified above, because indiscriminate dosing may encourage antibiotic resistance.
+In controlled experiments, a single dose of oral antibiotic given within 2 hours of birth to colostrum-deprived lambs delivered into a contaminated indoor environment was as effective as ewe colostrum in preventing neonatal disease and death in all lambs up to 3 days old, despite the absence of maternal antibodies.
+Thus, metaphylactic antimicrobial treatment of lambs at high risk may present an effective approach to rapidly reduce disease incidence in affected flocks.
+However, it is important that such treatment be targeted to lambs in the high-risk categories specified above, because indiscriminate dosing will encourage antibiotic resistance.